Simon-cod/Cart-253/Topics/Mod Jam/pseudocode.md

         y: 480 // Bottom of a 640x480 canvas
         size: 100 // Diameter of the frog circle tongue
-        x: undefined // Will always match the body
+        x: 320 //Center of canvas
         y: 480 // At the bottom (important to draw it BEHIND the frog)
         size: 20 // The tip of the tongue
         speed: 20 // Speed the tongue movies in pixels/second
-        state: idle // At the start the tongue hasn't been launched
+        direction: none // At the start the tongue hasn't been launched

 fly
     x: 0 // The left